 - 1. Inclusive development, shared prosperity, and decent work - 2.
 Poverty eradication, social protection, and social services - 3.
 Freedom from violence, stigma, and stereotypes - 4.
 Participation, accountability, and gender-responsive institutions - 5.
 Peaceful and inclusive societies - 6.
-Environmental conservation, protection, and rehabilitation
+Environmental conservation, protection, and rehabilitation regard, the South African report highlights the series of additional cross-cutting measures aiming at accelerating the implementation of the Platform for Action over the past five years, namely: (i) review of progress on laws, policies and strategies; (ii) institutional mechanisms for gender equality; (iii) the transformation of discriminatory norms and gender stereotypes; (iv) investments to close resource gaps; (v) accountability for existing commitments; (vi) capacity building; (vii) data collection; and (viii) monitoring and evaluation.

 The approach adopted by South Africa in developing the National B+30 Review Report is also in line with the commitments made in the Political Declaration adopted in 2020 during the B+25 global appraisal and the 25th anniversary of the Platform for Action in March 2020.
-In this regard, the South African report highlights the series of additional cross-cutting measures aiming at accelerating the implementation of the BPfA over the past five years, namely: (i) review of progress on laws, policies and strategies; (ii) institutional mechanisms for gender equality; (iii) the transformation of discriminatory norms and gender stereotypes; (iv) investments to close resource gaps; (v) accountability for existing commitments; (vi) capacity building; (vii) data collection; and (viii) monitoring and evaluation.
+In this